hibbertda/az-snapshot-distribution/README.md

 ## 2. Copy Snapshot
 #### copy-snapshotRemoteSubscription.ps1

-Copy a managed disk snapshot between Azure subscrioptions.
+Copy a managed disk snapshot between Azure subscriptions.

-**Note**: The user running this script needs to have appropriate permissions to create and manage subscriptions in both directories.
+**Note**: The user running this script needs to have appropriate permissions to create and manage snapshots in the source and target subscriptions.

 ### Required Parameters